smaclell/smaclell.github.io/_drafts/linq-to-moq.md

 tags: moq moq-minute testing
 ---

-I love Moq, it is the essential mocking library for .NET.
+I love Moq.
+I think it is the best .NET mocking library.
 This week I learnt a new feature for simplifying your mock setup: Linq to Mocks.

 This feature lets you use a Linq like syntax to setup mocks.
 This is great for